Hoekz/JS-TDD-201/Network/module-network.md

 We can add a second mock on the same route that returns a `400` when no body is included and update our success response to require a body be present.
 Running the tests shows us that now the test fails when asserting on the successful route being called.
 Let's make the update to send in the tagline.

+### add body

+Now that we've added the body to our request, we can see our tests pass.
+However, we've identified a new test to write: handling when no `tagline` is sent (i.e. `updateTagline` is called with an empty string `''`).
+Let's add this test.